About the course

 Intellectual life and community

-The explicitly interdisciplinary nature of this MPhil means that the History Faculty collaborates with other divisions and departments within the University.
+The explicitly interdisciplinary nature of this MPhil means that the Faculty of History collaborates with other divisions and departments within the University.

 In the field of history of science, technology and medicine the study environment is particularly enhanced by the The Oxford Centre for the History of Science, Medicine and Technology (HSMT) and the Museum of the History of Science, as well as by a large number of academic experts with interest in these fields across the collegiate University.
 You will benefit from a variety of interdisciplinary resources, including weekly seminars.

-The faculty’s research is organised around historical periods, research centres, or in collaborative and individual research projects, and graduates are key participants in the wide range of seminars, workshops and conferences run by the History Faculty.
+The faculty’s research is organised around historical periods, research centres, or in collaborative and individual research projects, and graduates are key participants in the wide range of seminars, workshops and conferences run by the Faculty of History.

 Further opportunities for exchange are provided by the interdisciplinary communities fostered within individual colleges, which also offer dedicated support for graduates by means of personal advisors.
 The Oxford Centre for Research in the Humanities (TORCH) offers a stimulating range of interdisciplinary activities, as does the Oxford Martin School and the new Wellcome Centre for Ethics and Humanities.
 You are also encouraged to join the Oxford History Graduate Network (OHGN), which fosters friendships, conversations and collaboration.